-- 82. Rapid technological change could be transformative in implementing the 2030 Agenda, and several frontier technologies have already shown great potential to help to achieve the Sustainable Development Goals.
+- 82. Rapid technological change could be transformative in implementing the 2030 Agenda, and several frontier technologies have already shown great potential to help to achieve the Goals.
 For example, big data can address critical global issues, create scientific breakthroughs, advance human health and improve decision-making and the effectiveness of development interventions. - 83.
-The Internet of Things monitors and manages connected objects and machines and has applications in healthcare, agriculture, energy and water management and quality.
-Artificial intelligence combined with robotics could transform production and business, especially in manufacturing.
-Similarly, 3D printing allows faster and cheaper low-volume production and rapid iterative prototyping of new products.
+The Internet of things monitors and manages connected objects and machines and has applications in areas such as health care, agriculture, energy, water quality and management.
+Artificial intelligence, combined with robotics, could transform production and business, especially in the manufacturing industry.
+Similarly, three-dimensional printing enables faster and cheaper low-volume production and rapid iterative prototyping of new products.
 Biotechnology makes possible personalized treatments and genetic modification of plants and animals.
-Nanotechnology is used in water purification, battery storage, precise management of agrochemicals, and in the delivery of medication.
-Renewable energy technologies provide electricity in rural areas far from the grid systems, while drones are used in precision farming and could revolutionize the delivery of supplies and replace humans in dangerous tasks.
-Small-scale satellites are used in communication networks and in applications that use high-resolution imagery such as for monitoring land use and for urban planning.
-These satellites will soon be affordable for more developing countries, businesses and universities.
-Blockchain technology can be used in applications in which ensuring the integrity and traceability of the information about transactions is important, such as for identity management and land registration. - 84.
-Intellectual property is a critical component for innovation, as it helps set the incentives structure for the world's innovators who create the new technologies and processes that improve lives.
-In this way, innovation is key to the success of the Sustainable Development Goals.
-Only through human ingenuity and innovation will it be possible to develop new solutions that eradicate poverty, boost agricultural productivity, ensure food security and good nutrition, increase access to energy and improve energy efficiency, fight disease, improve education, protect the environment, accelerate the transition to a low-carbon economy, increase productivity, and boost business competitiveness.
+Nanotechnology is used in water purification, battery storage, precise management of agrochemicals and delivery of medication.
+Renewable energy technologies provide electricity to rural areas that are far from grid systems, while drones are used for precision farming and could revolutionize the delivery of supplies and replace humans in dangerous tasks.
+Small-scale satellites are used in communication networks and fields that require high-resolution imagery such as monitoring land use and urban planning, and will soon be affordable for developing countries, businesses and universities.
+Blockchain technology can be used in applications in which ensuring the integrity and traceability of information about transactions is important, such as identity management and land registration.

+84. The concept of intellectual property is critical for innovation, as it contributes to setting the incentive structure for innovators to create new technologies and processes that enhance human lives.
+Innovation is key to the success of the Goals.
+Only through human ingenuity and innovation will it be possible to develop new solutions to eradicate poverty, boost agricultural productivity, ensure food security and good nutrition, increase access to energy, improve energy efficiency, fight disease, improve the quality of education, protect the environment, accelerate the transition to a low-carbon economy, increase productivity and boost business competitiveness.